currentpattern/Year-Zero-Engine-Universal/Skills and Rolling the Dice.md

 	- Is it coming for me?
 	- Are there more of them close by?
 	- How do I get in/past/away?
+	- What happened here? (takes 15 min)
+	- Is there anything hidden here, and if so, where? (takes 15 min)
+	-  Are there any details here that are out of place, something that's out of the ordinary? (takes 15 min)
 - Give 1 success to another PC in a similar situation before your next turn.
 - Useful information about your location is gathered.
 The GM will let you know if this is possible and what the information is.
 - Gain +1 modification to a later skill roll relating to this one